cdiggins/Platonic.CSharp/README.md

 ## Language Rules

-1. Only C# 7.3 and .NET Standard 2.0 is supported
+* Only a subset of C# 7.3 features are supported
-1. No unsafe code is allowed
+* No unsafe code is allowed
+* A limited subset of external libraries are supported

-## Immutability by Default
+## Types

-1. All data types (classes, structs, and interfaces) are immutable by default
-1. An immutable data type does not allow any property setters or changing of fields from any internal method or external code
-1. Immutable data types cannot have fields or properties that are mutable data types
+* Structs are not supported (use classes instead)
+* Classes many declare only properties and methods
+* No abstract types
+* No delegates

-## Mutability and External Libraries
+## Mutable and Immutable Types

+* Data types are immutable or mutable marked by the [Immutable] and [Mutable] attribute respectively.
+* Immutable classes and both mutable and immutable interfaces, do not have settable properties
+* Only mutable classes may have settable properties
-1. Mutable types must be annotated with a `[Mutable]` attribute.
+* Static types must be immutable
-1. Only classes can be declared as mutable
-1. Mutable data types cannot be captured in a lambda or a delegate
-1. Classes and interfaces imported from other libraries (including System) are assumed to be mutable data types, except for `System.String`
-1. Arrays are considered a mutable data types
-1. Structs imported from other libraries are treated as immutable
-1. A mutable type can only be used in one place at a time.
-It cannot be assigned to different variables, fields, or formal arguments.

-# Implementation Details

-* The precise type and origin of the MutableAttribute does not matter, you can define it locally if not imported from another class.
-Analyzers and other tools will look for any attribute with the name `MutableAttribute`.
+* Immutable classes can only implement immutable interfaces and derive from immutable classes
+* Immutable classes may not have a mutable class as a property

+## Members

+* Only classes may have properties with setters
+* All property setters must be private.
+* Classes with property setters
+* No abstract members
+* No events

+## Methods

+* Methods are either
+	* [Pure] - meaning it has no side effects
+	* [ImpureWrite] - writes to one of the fields
+	* [ImpureEffect] - uses a mutable type
+* Only mutable types may have [ImpureWrite] functions
+* Both mutable and immutable types may have [ImpureEffect] functions
+* No `async` methods are supported

+## Additional Rules

+* No generator methods (e.g., `yield return` and `yield break` statements)
+* No goto statements
+* No nested types

 # Birth of Plato